pjanx/logdiag/README.md

 After _cpack_ finishes making the package, install this file.

     $ fakeroot cpack -G DEB
-    # dpkg -i logdiag-0.0-Linux-x86_64.deb
+    # dpkg -i logdiag-version-system-arch.deb

 ## Building from sources on Windows

 First install CMake 2.8 and MinGW.
-Add both to the system path.
+Add both to your system path.
 If you want to build an installation package, also install NSIS.

-Run the following command in the directory with source files to automatically fetch and setup all dependencies:
+Run the following command in the directory with source files to automatically fetch and setup all dependencies (contact me if the script becomes obsolete, it's easy to fix but I usually update it only just a short while before releasing a new version in order to resolve compatibility issues):

     > cmake -P Win32Depends.cmake